wolochowp/ansible/roles/mikrotik/mikrotik_backup/README.md

 Tested with MikroTik RouterOS version 7.19.3.

-Store sensitive passwords such as remote_backup_password securely, preferably using Ansible Vault or environment variables.
+Store sensitive passwords such as remote_backup_password securely, preferably using Ansible Vault as in example playbook or environment variables.

 ---